 The agenda for each committee meeting is posted on this site at least one day in advance and is also available in the school’s front office.

-The Business Committee is led by Fulton Breen, Director of Finance.
+The Business Committee is led by Fulton Breen, Senior Director of Finance.

 The External Relations Committee is led by Greg Rawson, Managing Director of Strategy & Growth.